Nadine Weissmann

 In concert, she has performed Beethoven's 9th Symphony, Missa solemnis and Mass in C, Mahler's 2nd and 8th Symphonies and Das Lied von der Erde, Brahms' Alto Rhapsody, Bernstein's Jeremiah Symphony, Mendelssohn's Elias, Bach's Johannespassion, Berio's Folk Songs, Dvořák's Stabat mater, Verdi's Requiem, Wagner's Wesendonck Lieder, Schönberg's Lied der Waldtaube and Berlioz' Les nuits d'été.

-Guest appearances have taken her to the Salzburg and Bregenz Festivals and the festivals in Glyndebourne, Edinburgh, Adelaide, Auckland, as well as to London, Barcelona, Madrid, Valencia, Bilbao, Paris, Marseille, Bordeaux, Monte-Carlo, Budapest, Geneva, Hamburg, Munich, Düsseldorf, Dresden, Frankfurt, Baden-Baden, Amsterdam, Lisbon, Tokyo, Seoul.
+Guest appearances have taken her to the Salzburg and Bregenz Festivals and the festivals in Glyndebourne, Edinburgh, Adelaide, Auckland, as well as to London, Milan, Bari, Barcelona, Madrid, Valencia, Bilbao, Paris, Marseille, Bordeaux, Monte-Carlo, Budapest, Geneva, Hamburg, Munich, Düsseldorf, Dresden, Frankfurt, Baden-Baden, Amsterdam, Lisbon, Bergen, Tokyo, and Seoul.

-She has won prizes at international competitions such as Rheinsberg, Francisco-Viñas, Hilde Zadek and the Wagner Competition Seattle.
+She is a prizewinner of international competitions such as Rheinsberg, Francisco-Viñas Barcelona, Hilde Zadek Vienna and the Wagner Competition Seattle.

 Engagements in Bayreuth